mustafaCLI/Austine-Crime-Analysis-in-Bigquery-SQL-/README.md

 ## Insight:
 Again theft related crimes are in top 10 which are not cleared.
 Means more than 90% of top cases/ crimes are pending.

 ## Q5.
-Top 10 Crimes description by % which have been cleared.
+Top 10 Crimes description by % of total which have been cleared.
 ``` sql
 create view `secure-current-398713.my_dataset.mv` as
     (select t2.description, t2.All_Crime_reported,